Mass Transfer in Tidally Heated Stars Orbiting Massive Black Holes and Implications for Repeating Nuclear Transients: Stable Mass Transfer with Tidal Heating

 The resulting stable mass transfer solution has a mass transfer rate from the star to the BH of $\dot M \sim M_{\star}/\tau_{\rm GW}$

 The above calculation neglects the fact that tides raised in the star by the BH can deposit sufficient energy to dramatically change the structure of the star before mass transfer is initiated at $\rp = 2\rtidal$.
-Heat deposited inside the star will increase its radius when the integrated tidal energy deposited is a fraction of the stellar binding energy (as we shall see, the heating timescale near $\rtidal$ is less than the thermal time of the low mass stars we focus on in this paper so the tidal energy cannot be efficiently radiated away).
-Because the orbital energy of a star near $\rtidal$ is a factor of $\sim (M_{BH}/M_\star)^{2/3}$ larger than its binding energy, tidal energy dissipation of just a small fraction of the orbital energy can unbind the star. \citet{LQ2024} showed that standard estimates of tidal heating predict that the tidal energy dissipated on the gravitational wave inspiral time is indeed large enough to unbind the star (see also \citealt{Li2013, Lu2021} for related calculations).
-These results imply that tidal heating will inflate the radius of the star, leading to mass transfer earlier than would be expected absent tidal heating.
+Heat deposited inside the star increases its radius when the integrated tidal energy deposited is a fraction of the stellar binding energy (as we shall see, the heating timescale near $\rtidal$ is less than the thermal timescale of the low mass stars we focus on in this paper so the tidal energy cannot be efficiently radiated away).
+Because the orbital energy of a star near $\rtidal$ is a factor of

+larger than its binding energy, tidal energy dissipation of just a small fraction of the orbital energy can unbind the star. \citet{LQ2024} showed that standard estimates of tidal heating predict that the tidal energy dissipated on the gravitational wave inspiral time is indeed large enough to unbind the star (see also \citealt{Li2013, Lu2021} for related calculations).
+These results imply that tidal heating inflates the radius of the star, leading to mass transfer earlier than would be expected absent tidal heating.
 For now, we assume that the resulting mass transfer is stable (although this is by no means guaranteed), and quantify the properties of this unusual regime of stable mass transfer.
-In the presence of strong tidal heating, the stable mass transfer solution is no longer set by $\tau_{\rm GW}$, but is instead set by the tidal heating timescale $\tau_{\rm heat} \sim E_{\star}/\dot E_{\rm tides}$ when $\tau_{\rm heat} < \tau_{\rm GW}$.
-We show later in this section that this is often the case.
+In the presence of strong tidal heating, the stable mass transfer solution is no longer set by $\tau_{\rm GW}$, but is instead set by the tidal heating timescale $\tau_{\rm heat} \sim E_{\star}/\dot E_{\rm tides}$ when $\tau_{\rm heat} < \tau_{\rm GW}$, where $E_{\star}$ is of order the stellar binding energy and $\dot E_{\rm tides}$ is the tidal heating rate.